 Detroit Tigers legend Ty Cobb had more than his share of tussles on and off the diamond.
 But one of his most famous occurred in the spring of 1917 while the Tigers were playing the New York Giants in a series of exhibition games prior to the start of the regular season.

-It was in Waxahachie.
-Texas, a classic cowboy and oil town south of Dallas, where the Giants and Yankees agreed to play several games against each other as a tune-up for the upcoming season.
+It was in Waxahachie, Texas, a classic cowboy and oil town south of Dallas, where the Giants and Tigers agreed to play several games against each other as a tune-up for the upcoming season.
 On March 31, Cobb arrived at the ballpark just minutes before the game was slated to start, which irked many of the Giants.

 “Hey, look at the big man,” shouted Buck Herzog, the Giants second baseman who was known for mouthing off.
 Several other Giants players joined in the ribbing as Cobb donned his spikes and prepared himself for the contest.
 Underneath a stoic expression, Cobb was seething.